Politics 5 min read

 Pakistan Hosts Four-Way Peace Talks as Iran Maintains Internet Blackout

-Pakistan is hosting critical four-way diplomatic talks in Islamabad with the foreign ministers of Saudi Arabia, Turkey, and Egypt aimed at de-escalating the Iran-Israel conflict, as Iran continues a month-long internet blackout that has isolated its population from the outside world.
+Islamabad — Pakistan is hosting critical diplomatic talks aimed at de-escalating the Iran-Israel conflict, bringing together the foreign ministers of Saudi Arabia, Turkey, and Egypt in Islamabad as Iran continues a month-long near-total internet blackout that has isolated its population from the outside world and drawn fierce condemnation from human rights organisations.

 What's Your Take?